alliedvision/gst-vmbsrc/EXAMPLES.md

 mainloop.run()
 ```

-To start the server simply save the code above to a file (e.g. `RTSP_Server.py`) and run it with
+To start the server, simply save the code above to a file (e.g. `RTSP_Server.py`) and run it with
 your python interpreter.
 The RTSP server can be stopped by halting the process.
 This is done by
 pressing `CTRL + c` in the terminal that is running the python script.